aistabci/abci-docs/en/docs/tips/spack.md

 mpiexec ${MPIOPTS} YOUR_PROGRAM
 ```

-If we no more use the OpenMPI, we can uninstall it by specifying its hash.
+If you no more use the OpenMPI, you can uninstall it by specifying its hash.
 ```
 [username@es1 ~]$ spack uninstall /4mmghhf
 ```